|Textiles Home | Print | Knit | Weave | Digital Print ||

 Half Cardigan Stitch

-Place only one tuck cam out of action (no 1)
+Place only one tuck cam out of action.
+In this case no 5.

 Knit till piece is complete.